The Charles Wallace Pakistan Trust

 - The social sciences, and social development

-Up to 15 fellowships will be awarded annually.
+Up to 12 fellowships are awarded annually.
 Candidates who have never travelled abroad for study or professional purposes will have a modest advantage in the selection process.

 Content, duration, finance and administration

-The fellowships will normally take the form of two principal activities: professional familiarization and interaction; and study and research.
+Visiting fellowships normally take the form of two principal activities: professional familiarization and interaction; and study and research.
 The duration of a fellowship varies from three weeks to a maximum of three months.
-An all-inclusive monthly stipend of £1,250 is offered by the Trust, also a return economy air fare, but there is no provision for course or bench fees.
+An all-inclusive monthly stipend of £1,450 is offered by the Trust, also a contribution towards a return economy air fare and the costs of a UK visa, but there is no provision for course or bench fees.
 Please note that successful candidates must make all their own arrangements in the UK.
 The Charles Wallace Trust in London and the British Council in Pakistan are only able to offer very limited administrative and pastoral support.
-However, the British Council will facilitate visa applications, pay stipends in advance, and offer limited briefing.
+However, the British Council will advise on visa applications, pay stipends in advance, and offer some pre-departure briefing.

 How to apply

-www.britishcouncil.org.pk), must be completed and submitted as instructed in advance of the British Council’s annual deadline in mid-March.
-Interviews of short-listed candidates will take place in Islamabad, Lahore and Karachi in April of each year.
-Successful candidates must take up their fellowships within 16 months of being selected, that is to say before the end of August of the following year.
-For further information please contact the British Council’s information desk in Pakistan (
+Open Fellowships are offered once a year only and are advertised on the website of the British Council in British Council in Pakistan in December/January.
+The key preliminary step is that candidates must identify and make contact with a UK-based partner or host institution, and obtain an invitation letter from them.
+Secondly, an application form, downloaded from the website of the British Council in Pakistan (www.britishcouncil.pk/programmes/education/scholarships), must be completed and submitted as instructed in advance of the British Council’s annual deadline in March.
+Interviews of short-listed candidates will take place in Islamabad, Lahore and Karachi in May of each year’.
+Successful candidates must take up their fellowships within 15 months of being selected, that is to say before the end of August of the following year.
+For further information please contact the British Council’s information desk in Pakistan (info@britishcouncil.org.pk) or e-mail the Secretary of the Trust in London (timbutchard@wallace-trusts.org.uk).

 Visiting Artists